 University of the Potomac adheres to the non-discrimination regulation of the District of Columbia § 2-1402.42.
 University of the Potomac adheres to the following federal regulations to ensure nondiscrimination: American Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, and Titles VI and VII of the Civil Rights Act of 1964.
 University of the Potomac affirms that it will not discriminate on the basis of the actual or perceived gender, gender identity or expression, race, color, national origin, ethnicity, religion, age, disability, sexual orientation, veteran status, personal appearance, familial status, family responsibilities, political affiliation, source of income or marital status in any of its policies, practices or procedures in accordance with applicable federal, state and local laws, nor will it condone any acts of illegal discrimination by its employees.
 This provision includes, but is not limited to, employment, admissions, testing, financial aid and educational services.
-If any student has a discrimination concern, please contact Student Services.
-If the discrimination concern is one regarding sexual discrimination, sexual harassment or sexual assault, please contact the Title IX Coordinator listed below immediately.
-If the discrimination concern is one regarding disabilities discrimination, please contact the Disabilities Coordinator listed below.
+If any student has a discrimination, sexual harassment or sexual assault, please contact the Title IX Coordinator listed below immediately.
+If the discrimination concern is one regarding disabilities Coordinator listed below.